hankbao/libreboot/www/news/libreplanet2018-workshop.md

 There are tables, chairs and power sockets in that room.
 There are also tables and chairs outside the speakers' lounge, in the common area at the conference, but I highly recommend using the speakers' lounge.
-That's where I took people, on Libreplanet 2015 and 2016 :)
+That's where I took people, on LibrePlanet 2015 and 2016 :)
 It's really comfy in there.

 John Sullivan of FSF has also confirmed that that there is a dedicated